Pregnant wave

 Six-month-old cohort-babies

-During the second wave of our study (June 2018 – November 2019) – again with the help of local health visitors – we interviewed the mothers of the newly born cohort-babies, when the babies became six-month olds.
-Altogether 8,365 children (among them 243 twins) were included in this phase of our research.
+During the second wave of our study (June 2018 – November 2019) – again with the help of local health visitors – we interviewed the mothers of the newly born cohort-babies when the babies reached six months of age.
+In addition to those who had already participated earlier, nearly 400 mothers who had previously been invited but had not completed the pregnancy questionnaire also joined the study at this stage.
+Altogether almost 8,400 children were included in this phase of our research.

 Mother’s employment situation